my8100/scrapydweb/.github/ISSUE_TEMPLATE/bug_report.md

  - Scrapyd amount: [e.g. 1 or 5]
  - Scrapy version: [e.g. 1.8.0, 2.0.0 or latest code on GitHub]
  - Browser: [e.g. Chrome 71, Firefox 64 or Safari 12]

+**Logs**
+Add logs of ScrapydWeb and Scrapyd (optional) when reproducing the bug.
+(It's recommended to run ScrapydWeb with argument '--verbose' if its version >= 1.0.0)

 **Additional context**
 Add any other context about the problem here.